By David Joel Miller.

 2. The connection between your crime and the job you are applying for.

-If you were convicted of embezzlement or theft you aren’t going to get a job as head cashier.
+If you were convicted of embezzlement or theft you aren’t going to get a job as a head cashier.
 Companies often take out insurance (called a bond or bonding) on employees that handle cash or valuable merchandise.
 If you are convicted of stealing you probably will not get a job handling valuable things but you can get a job doing construction or physical labor.

 If you were arrested for abusing a child or domestic violence forget working around women and children.
 That will not keep you out of many other jobs.